 Notes:

-- The CargoLifter CL75 AirCrane (paper – available from contact) proved to a certain extent that the AeroRaft is viable; where it leverages experience from it.
+- The CargoLifter CL75 AirCrane (paper – available from contact) proved to a certain extent that the AeroRaft is viable; where LBA designs leverage experience from it.

-- See our Strategy document for the way AeroRaft versions may be achieved after development of the derived types enabling it.
-We thus have a progressive way for success!
+- See our Strategy document for the way similar versions may be provided after development of derived types.
+We have a progressive way for success that grows!